nrkn/js1k-2019/README.md

 I ended up resorting to an old favourite technique, just randomly tunnelling out a cave-like area

-This version has potions, and most of the sprites were redrawn
+This version has potions, and most of the sprites were redrawn - the main change was that I removed the pixels from the right hand side of the player sprite's face - at this stage I was already hoping to be able to give them a sword, and with the limited sprite size it would have looked bad drawn right up against the player sprite's face

 ![cave](public/6bbe12d05fa2cd4854891267fdd6b3d94006d2fb.png)